GabrielMoreau/project-meta/README.md

 git pull
 ```

-It is possible to have access to writing at the forge on reasoned request to [mailto:Gabriel.Moreau(A)legi.grenoble-inp.fr Gabriel Moreau].
+It is possible to have access to writing at the forge on reasoned request to [Gabriel Moreau](mailto:Gabriel.Moreau(A)legi.grenoble-inp.fr).
 For issues of administration time and security, the forge is not writable without permission.
 For the issues of decentralization of the web, autonomy and non-allegiance to the ambient (and North American) centralism, we use our own forge...